sxyang-super/stock-assistant-frontend/README.md

 # 📈 Stock Assistant Frontend

-> A modern, responsive stock information display application that provides real-time market data and intuitive chart analysis for investors.
+> A modern React application for trading mode management and stock analysis status monitoring.

 ## 📋 Project Overview

-Stock Assistant is a single-page application built with React 18 + TypeScript, designed to provide users with a clean and efficient stock information viewing experience.
-Whether you're a professional investor or a stock market novice, you can quickly get the market information you need through this application.
+Stock Assistant Frontend is a single-page application built with React 18 + TypeScript, designed to provide users with a clean and efficient trading mode management interface.
+The application supports multiple trading modes, with a focus on the low-frequency active quantitative trading system.

-### 🎯 Design Philosophy
+### 🎯 Key Features

-- **Simplicity First**: Clear interface design with well-organized information hierarchy
+- **Trading Mode System** - Support for multiple trading strategies
-- **Responsive Layout**: Perfect adaptation for desktop, tablet, and mobile
+- **Analysis Status Management** - Real-time monitoring of data analysis tasks
-- **Real-time Updates**: Simulated real-time stock data updates
+- **Multi-language Support** - Chinese and English language support
-- **User-Friendly**: Intuitive interaction design to lower the barrier to use
+- **Responsive Design** - Perfect adaptation for desktop, tablet, and mobile

 ## 🛠️ Tech Stack